vtexdocs/dev-portal-content/docs/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-engineering-guidelines.md

 ### Avoid declaring routes with collision-prone paths

 When declaring [routes](https://developers.vtex.com/docs/guides/vtex-io-documentation-routes), generic paths (e.g.: `/_v/orders/`, `/_v/settings`) should be avoided to reduce changes of collision with other apps.
+A suggestion is to add a prefix (i.e.: the name of the app) in the routes to avoid conflicts.

 ### Creating custom Admin settings form

-We recommend to build the Admin settings form of your app using the [settingsSchema](https://developers.vtex.com/docs/guides/vtex-io-documentation-manifest#settingsschema) structure, which should cover most cases.
+We recommend building the Admin settings form of your app using the [settingsSchema](https://developers.vtex.com/docs/guides/vtex-io-documentation-manifest#settingsschema) structure, which should cover most cases.
 We also understand that there are some specific cases where the schema is not enough to build the settings page of the app, which will be assessed by our team in the homologation.
+For the cases where the schema is not enough, you can create your form as a page of an [Admin app](https://learn.vtex.com/docs/course-admin-lang-en).

 ## Plug&Play